jwillmore/dmenu/README.md

 Installation
 --------------
-In order to build dmenu you need the Xlib header files.
+In order to build dmenu you need the Xlib header files and the base-devel packages.
 ```
 git clone https://github.com/jwillmore/dmenu.git
 cd dmenu